 The Great American Cleanup of PA is part of the national Great American Cleanup from March 1st through May 31st.
 Pennsylvania's focus day is Saturday, April 25th.
 Communities are being asked to organize and conduct local cleanups - recruit volunteers, promote your event, and report your results for inclusion in statewide and national cleanup totals.

 Business and trade organizations, state government agencies, environmental and civic organizations, and many others, have all volunteered to assist local communities with conducting successful and safe cleanups.

-- PennDOT's regional and county offices will provide free supplies, including gloves, safety vests and trash bags to registered cleanup groups.
+PennDOT's county offices will provide free cleanup supplies, including gloves, safety vests and trash bags to registered cleanup groups, as supplies last.
 Find PennDOT contacts.

 - Environmental and civic groups will provide answers and assistance in organizing and preparing your cleanup.
 Find local contacts.